 Delegating operational tasks that can be done by someone else gives you time back and helps you scale your business much quicker.

-[Related article: Why Moving Away from Self-Fulfillment Was My Smartest Business Decision]
+[Related article: Why Moving Away from Self-Fulfilment Was My Smartest Business Decision]

-If that scenario sounds familiar, it’s probably time for you to break away from fulfilling orders yourself.
+If that scenario sounds familiar, it’s probably time for you to break away from fulfiling orders yourself.
 You can’t let packing and shipping boxes distract you from growing your business.
-You will either need to hire full-time employees to keep up with retail fulfillment (and also invest in some tools and space) or partner with a 3PL.
+You will either need to hire full-time employees to keep up with retail fulfilment (and also invest in some tools and space) or partner with a 3PL.

-Founder and CEO of Juspy struggled with self-fulfilling orders before partnering with ShipBob.
+Founder and CEO of Juspy struggled with self-fulfiling orders before partnering with ShipBob.
 Here’s her story: